 San Diego Area Math Living Math Class Overview

 Algebra 1, Geometry and Honors Algebra 2/Precalculus are designed as a 3-year high school math sequence for homeschool students in the San Diego area.
 These courses are taught bi-weekly and structured like a college course, but at a slower pace.
 Pre-Algebra is offered weekly.
 Classes are held in the Allied Gardens / Grantville area of San Diego, off I-15 and I-8.
 For specific days and times and other details, go to the class page you are interested in.

 Classes focus on mastering concept areas deeply, and applying math in context.
-Most students succeed even if they aren’t “mathy,” if they attend classes regularly and complete independent study work in between classes.
+Most students succeed even if they aren’t “mathy,” as long as they attend classes regularly and substantially complete independent study work in between classes.

 A critical feature of these classes is a positive attitude toward learning and hard work.
 Students make a commitment to the whole class by regularly attending, being prepared and participating, and learning through mistakes and mutual support of each other.
 Classes are active, with less emphasis on lecture and more on student interaction with problem solving and exploration.

 Students who fully master this coursework are typically prepared for college Calculus, Precalculus, college science courses and/or Statistics by the end of the third year.

 Tuition: See class pages for rates which depend on class size and hours.
 Tuition is due per semester, but may be paid monthly, or quarterly by arrangement.
 Sibling and clergy discounts apply.
 Tuition credit may apply for in-class parent-helper positions if available.
 See Payment page for more details.